bazelbuild/rules_rust/bindgen/README.md

 of [cargo raze][raze].
 If you need to change those dependencies, please see the [dedicated section below](#custom-deps).

-For additional information about Bazel toolchains, see [here](https://docs.bazel.build/versions/master/toolchains.html).
+For additional information, see the [Bazel toolchains documentation](https://docs.bazel.build/versions/master/toolchains.html).

 ## <a name="custom-deps">Customizing dependencies